 - On the Select Extension screen, select HR-driven provisioning (Workday and SuccessFactors) / Azure AD Connect Cloud Sync and click Next.

 If you are installing the provisioning agent for use with on-premsise app provisioning then select On-premises application provisioning (Azure AD to application).

-- Sign in with your Azure AD global administrator account.
+- Sign in with your Azure AD global administrator or Hybrid Identity Administrator account.
 If you have Internet Explorer enhanced security enabled, it will block the sign-in.
 If so, close the installation, disable Internet Explorer enhanced security, and restart the Azure AD Connect Provisioning Agent Package installation.

 - On the Configure Service Account screen, select a group Managed Service Account (gMSA).
 This account is used to run the agent service.
 If a managed service account is already configured in your domain by another agent and you are installing a second agent, select Create gMSA because the system will detect the existing account and add the required permissions for the new agent to use the gMSA account.
 When prompted, choose either:

 - Create gMSA which lets the agent create the provAgentgMSA$ managed service account for you.
 The group managed service account (for example, CONTOSO\provAgentgMSA$) will be created in the same Active Directory domain where the host server has joined.
-To use this option, enter the Active Directory domain administrator credentials.
+To use this option, enter the Active Directory domain administrator credentials (recommended).

 - Use custom gMSA and provide the name of the managed service account that you have manually created for this task.

 To continue, select Next.